Safety Data Sheets Give Information On

 Section 7: Handling and Storage

 Safe handling practices.
-Storage conditions (temperature, humidity, segregation).
+Consider this: storage conditions (temperature, humidity, segregation).
 Consider this: incompatibilities.
 Container requirements.

 Why it matters: This is where "store in a cool, dry place" gets specific.
 "Cool" means what temperature?
 "Dry" means what humidity?
 "Segregate from acids" means how far?
 Section 7 answers.
 Ignoring it is how incompatible chemicals find each other.